 For Developers

-Read Inventor metadata from your own .NET code with the zero-dependency InventorMeta library.
+Read Inventor and STEP metadata from your own .NET code with the zero-dependency InventorMeta library.

 The desktop app and the command line are both thin front-ends over a small core library,